A major development delivering integrated public services, leisure, health and education space for Bury St Edmunds

 Client and stakeholder consultation resulted in proposals balancing individual needs with the objective of creating a cohesive whole.
 We consulted with necessary parties and obtained their comments, resulting in the right level of confidence.
 Public engagement events and questionnaires proved valuable, for example informing alterations to pedestrian links and helping scope the leisure mix.
 Engagement highlighted key existing components, including a popular skate park which became central in proposals.

 Recognising challenges of a multi-tenanted building, we developed a fully integrated services design recognising separate tenants while providing maximum efficiency.
-With the initial phase being BREEAM Excellent, the site will include significant photovoltaic arrays with battery storage facilities, supplemented in the energy centre by a combined heat and power (CHP) system.

 Works included assessment of parking demand, calculation of likely traffic generation, modelling of the local highway network, design of measures to mitigate against congestion, and assessment and design for improved access by sustainable transport.
 Proposals promote green travel: a key factor for the planning authority.
 This includes improved pedestrian and cycle links.
 With the site situated in an industrial area we worked with the landscape architects to break up hard landscaping and increase biodiversity.